compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /altorfer_meret_paper_reading_day2.md

 ## What are CNV segmentations and CNV frequencies, and how to use them?
+- **CNV segmentation**: CNV segmentations refer to the division of a genome into segments based on copy number variations.
+It is used to identify genomic regions that exhibit alterations in copy numbers (compared to a reference genome).
+- **CNV frequencies**: Occurence (frequency) of specific CNVs within a population or a collection of samples.
+It quantifies how often a particular CNV is observed in a group of samples.
+Can be used to determine if a CNV is frequent or rather rare.

 ## What are APIs and how to use APIs in progenetix?
 - API stands for Application Programming Interface.
 It is a set of rules and protocols that allows different software applications to communicate and interact with each other, enabling them to share data and functionality.
 In the context of databases it  provides a way for developers to send queries, retrieve data, and perform various database operations programmatically [Wikipedia](https://en.wikipedia.org/wiki/API)